Guides

 Find your Page in the response.
 Theaccess_tokennext to it is your permanent Page Token.
 Copy it. - Your Page ID is also in that same response, or you can find it in the URL when you visit your Facebook Page.
 Copy it.

-- Paste the Page Token and Page ID into TamaleBot — either in the Integrations tab (click the Facebook card) or on the Deploy page in the Facebook fields.
+- Paste the Page Token and Page ID into TamaleBot — either in the Integrations tab (click the Facebook card).

 What you'll need